 - Personal Info and Files – Bank info, medical history, identification, passports, family pictures for identification, etc. Store this stuff where you can get to it quickly, preferably in a fireproof safe or bag.

-- Local Map – Print copies of a local map for free and keep them on hand for emergencies.
+- Local Maps – Print copies of free local maps and keep them on hand for emergencies.

-- Copies of Your Various Plans – A printoff of each of your plans can go a long way for helping ride out a disaster.
+- Copies of Your Various Plans – A print off of each of your plans can go a long way for helping ride out a disaster.
 Be sure to have contacts and other important information listed, especially on your family emergency plan.
+We have a template you are free to download and use here: Basic Emergency Plan

 - Survival Guides and Info – Your favorite guides and books are great to have around.
 You can even store an e-reader with the files on it if you have a way to keep it charged.

 Preppers span a wide variety of beliefs and ideas, but almost all of them recognize the risk of a home invasion or confrontation.
 When times get tough, history shows that we can sometimes turn against each other.
-While it is always good to approach situations with an open mind, it is best to hope for the best but prepare for the worst.
+While it is always good to approach situations with an open mind, you should hope for the best but prepare for the worst.

 - Firearms – You wouldn’t take a knife to a gun fight.
 If you are uneasy around firearms, taking classes and getting time in at the range learning proper technique and safety precautions can be one of the best preparedness decisions you can make.